 Completion of one of the following eligible diplomas

-- Providing a final transcript to attest to the successful completion of at least three years of full-time secondary or post-secondary study completed entirely in French.
+- Successful completion of at least three years of secondary or post-secondary study conducted entirely in French.

 NOTE: You must be at least 18 years old and hold a valid passport and, if you are submitting your application within Canada, be legally residing in Québec at the time of submission of your application.